henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 <a name="environment"></a>

 ## Environment Setup
 [We will provide a VM](https://drive.google.com/file/d/19ZYz86GZf1qx27KOkGRwY1gwem2eCH9E/view?usp=sharing) that has all the components you need to get started on the assignment.
-While we tried to make the base VM work for all the projects, unfortunately this didn't come to fruition.
+While we tried to make the base VM work for all the projects, unfortunately, this didn't come to fruition.
 Starting fresh also ensures a working environment free from accidental changes that may have been made in the first project.

-**We encourage you to use VMware instead of Virtual Box for this and following projects, which is more compatible with different OS and is free with personal license.** For Windows and Linux users, we recommend [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html).
+**We encourage you to use VMware instead of Virtual Box for this and the following projects, which is more compatible with different OS and is free with a personal license.** For Windows and Linux users, we recommend [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html).
 For Mac users, we recommend [VMware Fusion Player](https://customerconnect.vmware.com/web/vmware/evalcenter?p=fusion-player-personal).

 You may install tools that suit your workflow. **But DO NOT update the software in the VM.** You can find a guide on [how to troubleshoot the VM here](https://eecs388.org/vmguide.html#troubleshooting).